Jolly-Ak/Valorant-Kill-Detection/Readme.md

-# Valorant Kill Detection using Deep Learning
+# Valorant Kill Detection using Convolutional Neural Network

 This project uses a deep learning model to automatically detect "kill" moments in **Valorant** videos.
 The model is trained using a labeled dataset of images representing kill and non-kill moments.
 It uses a Convolutional Neural Network (CNN) to classify the images.